What is a PDU? Professional Development Unit

 Congratulations! you passed the PMP Certification Exam and become a certified professional.
-You learned the latest trends, skills, methodologies and knowledge areas in project management in order to pass the Exam.
-However, you must be sure that your PMP Certification expires after three years and you should renew your certification through the PMI’s renewal system.
+You learned the latest trends, skills, methodologies, processes, and knowledge areas in project management in order to pass the Exam.
+However, you must be sure that your PMP Certification expires after three years.
+Therefore, you need to renew your certification through the PMI’s renewal system.
 Therefore, you need to know “what is a PDU?”.
 The PMI’s renewal system requires you to gain knowledge, participate in events to earn a specific number of PDUs (Professional Development Units).
 These PDUs will help you to maintain your PMP Certification by learning, teaching others, and volunteering.

-What is a PDU? or What are PDUs?
+What is a PDU? or What are Professional Development Units?

 The Professional Development Units (PDUs) are one hour of time span that you spend for learning, gaining knowledge, teaching other people, or volunteering.
 These measuring units are used to quantify learning and volunteering activities.
 As we mentioned above, the validity period of the PMP certification is three years, so in order to renew your certification, you must get 60 PDUs and present them to the Project Management Institute (PMI).